andreazajicova/Things-I-have-learned-and-want-to-remember-for-reference./README.md

 I fixed it by looking into suggested *git push --help*.
 It told me to use a command *git push --mirror*.

+7. Escape git help terminal by clicking _q_ for 'quit'.

 # Week 1 NodeJS

 1. The commands to start a simple app through Terminal using NodeJS are: